 Any visitor to Buenos Aires arrives with a number of questions.
 Where am I?
 Where am I going?
-How did I get there?
+Which subte line should I take?
 How much is the peso worth today?
 Was that really Spanish he was speaking?
 What am I drinking right now?
 How late is it (and does it really matter)?
-How old is she (and do I really want to find out)?

 There is one question, however, that always comes up but constantly is left unanswered: Who’s that guy on the horse?